 Legality of Data Processing

-The new General Data Protection Regulation (GDPR) is effective from May 25th 2018, and requires us to inform you about our legal basis for processing of your data.
+The UK General Data Protection Regulation (GDPR) is effective from May 25th 2018, and requires us to inform you about our legal basis for processing your data.

-Our processing and collection of your data are either based on your consent provided for us to do so, or it is necessary in order for us to fulfil our obligation in a contractual relationship with you, or it is in respect to legitimate interests or any legal obligation under law, as stated in Article 6 in the GDPR.
+Our processing and collection of your data are based on your consent provided for us to do so, fulfilment of our obligation in a contractual relationship with you, legitimate interests or any legal obligation under law, as stated in Article 6 in the GDPR.

 We use a number of different cookies on our site.
 If you do not know what cookies are, or how to control or delete them, then we recommend you visit http://www.aboutcookies.org for detailed guidance.

 First Party Cookies : These are cookies that are set by this website directly.

 WordPress: Our websites runs the popular WordPress CMS and cookies are used to store basic data on your interactions with WordPress, and whether you have logged into WordPress.
 We use a session cookie to remember your log-in for you if you are a registered user and we deem these as being strictly necessary to the working of the website.
 If these are disabled then various functionality on the site will be broken.
 More information on session cookies and what they are used for at http://www.allaboutcookies.org/cookies/session-cookies-used-for.html

 The Creative Cities Convention Website contains hyperlinks to websites owned and operated by third parties.
 The links from this website do not imply that CCC endorses, has reviewed or in any way is affiliated with or is a representative of these third party sites or their content.
 These third parties will have their own terms and conditions, and also their own rules in regards to cookies.
 The CCC will not be held liable for any information or damage resulting from your visit to these pages.
 We advise you to read the terms and conditions and privacy policies when visiting external pages.